FAIMS/FAIMS3/infrastructure/digital-ocean/example/README.md

 Configure your deployment by copying the file `terraform.tfvars.dist` as `terraform.tfvars`.
-Edit this file to add your Digital Ocean credentials and other deployment details.
+Edit this file to add your Digital Ocean credentials and a contact email address for the Let's Encrypt SSL certificate.
 These settings relate to the deployment process.

 Create `conductor.env` by copying `conductor.env.dist` and adding your configuration for the server deployment.
 This file is copied to the server and contains